Valiant (film): Animation

 The animals were clothed under Chapman's orders to create a more distinctive look for each character.

 The film, on a tight budget and with a relatively small group of animators, was created in 106 weeks, in what The Times described as "a piece of guerrilla film-making" in comparison to the other CGI animated films created by major studios.
 At least 5 computer animators worked together for every scene of the 76-minute film, working on effects such as color, movement and shading.
 As a result of the low number of animators, some critics called the film's animation "amateurish-looking", but other reviewers stated that the film was "nicely animated".

 Tom Jacomb, line producer for Vanguard Animation, said that the biggest difficulties whilst making the film was the detail required for the birds' feathers.
 He stated that "most — no, all — our problems were feathers", and described them as a "misery in computer animation".
 Director Gary Chapman insisted that each bird must look distinctive, and as a result, the pigeons came in various colors, including beige, blue, yellow, red and grey.
 He also requested that each bird be dressed in clothing, and clothing accessories appear throughout the film on characters, usually hats, belts, and military medals and, in the case of the villainous Von Talon, a black leather cape.
 However, before Valiant, Bugsy, Lofty Thaddeus Worthington, Tailfeather, Toughwood complete their military training, they appear entirely clothes-free, equipped with no military regalia.

 C.O.R.E.
 Digital Pictures also provided animation work on the film.

 Casting

 By December 2003, Ewan McGregor joined the cast along with Ben Kingsley, Jim Broadbent, Rupert Everett, Hugh Laurie, John Hurt and Ricky Gervais.
 In April 2004, John Cleese and Tim Curry joined in.
 Olivia Williams joined in the cast.
 Kingsley and Everett later dropped out of the film.

 Distribution

-In 2002, the Walt Disney Studios signed a four-picture deal with Vanguard, with Valiant being the first under the deal.
-The deal would allow Disney to secure North American distribution and home video rights to the film, and worldwide licensing rights.
+On 16 May 2002, the newly formed Odyssey Entertainment announced they had partnered with Ealing Studios to produce the film as a start-up.
+Odyssey would also take international film sales.
+After the animation studio opened up as Vanguard, in September 2002 they had signed a four-picture deal with the Walt Disney Studios and Valiant would be the first film under the deal.
+The deal allowed Disney to secure North American distribution and home video rights to the film, and worldwide licensing rights.

+In April 2003, Entertainment Film Distributors was announced to distribute the film in the United Kingdom.

+Valiant would become the only film released as part of the deal with The Walt Disney Studios, with Vanguard selling distribution rights to their second film, Happily N'Ever After to Lionsgate in early 2006.